f1uff3h/terraform-bpg-pve-node/README.md

 > !Disclaimer:
 >
-> Intended use case is for singe node PVE datacenters.
+> Intended use case is for single node PVE datacenters.
 As of now the module does not address PVE clusters!

+For a quick deployment you only need to source the module, set the provider corrently (via env vars as you should!) and provide PVE node name.

 ## Inputs
 | Name | Description | Type | Default | Required |